rhysd/vim-color-spring-night/README.md

 ## Customize

 You can customize some behaviors of this colorscheme.
+Please note that these variable must be specified before running `:colorscheme`.

 - **`g:spring_night_kill_italic`**: If `1`, this colorscheme does not use italic attribute.
 Default value is `0`.
 - **`g:spring_night_kill_bold`**: If `1`, this colorscheme does not use bold attribute.
 Default value is `0`.
 - **`g:spring_night_high_contrast`**: List of string.
 If it includes `'cui'`, it uses high contrast version on Vim in terminal.
 If it includes `'gui'`, it uses high contrast version on gVim.
 Default value depends on `termguicolors` option.

 ## Optimized Filetypes